-The Plans' provisions and benefits in effect at June 30, 2015, are summarized as follows:
+The Plans' provisions and benefits in effect at June 30, 2016 and 2015, are summarized as follows:

-Miscellaneous Plan Hire date Prior to January 1, 2013 On or after January 1, 2013 Benefit formula 2% @ 55 2% @ 62 Benefit vesting schedule 5 years of service 5 years of service Benefit payments monthly for life monthly for life Retirement age 50 - Minimum 52 - Minimum Monthly benefits, as a % of eligible compensation 1.4% to 2.4% 1.0% to 2.5% Required employee contribution rates 6.89% N/A Required employer contribution rates 9.12% N/A
+For the Year End ded June 30, 2016 For the Year Ended June 30, 2015 Miscellan eous Plan Miscellaneous Plan Hire date Benefit formula Prior to January 1, 2013 2% @ 55 On or after January 1, 2013 2% @ 62 Prior to January 1, 2013 2% @ 55 On or after January 1, 2013 2% @ 62 Benefit vesting schedule 5 years of service Benefit payments Retirement age Monthly benefits, as a % of eligible compensation monthly for life 50 - Minimum 1.4% to 2.4% monthly for life 52 - Minimum 1.0% to 2.5% monthly for life 50 - Minimum 1.4% to 2.4% monthly for life 52 - Minimum 1.0% to 2.5% Required employee contribution rates Required employer contribution rates 7.00% 9.35% 6.50% 6.73% 6.89% 9.12% N/A N/A

 Contributions - Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 Funding contributions for both Plans are determined annually on an actuarial basis as of June 30 by CalPERS.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-The District's contractually required contribution for the year ended June 30, 2015 was 9.12%.

 Participants are required to contribute 7% of their annual covered salary.
-The employees contribute 3.5% of their salary for the first five years.
-The District makes the remaining contributions required of District employees on their behalf and for their account.
+Employees under the classic Plan contribute 3.5% of their salary for the first five years.
+The District makes the remaining contributions required of classic Plan members on their behalf and for their account.
 These contributions made on behalf of employees are included in operating expenses on the statement of revenues, expenses, and changes in net position, but are not included in pension expense as disclosed below.
+The District does not pay any portion of the required participant contributions on behalf of PEPRA members.